 The precise reason for the failure wasn’t determined, except that the electricity usage was above normal due to extreme heat.
 Uttar Pradesh, Haryana and Punjab were mainly responsible for the disaster; Delayed monsoon had forced these states to use more power from the grid, for running water pumps for irrigation.
 Moreover, hydro-power plants were ineffective and produced less power than usual.

 This incident left people staggered for a long time.
 One can only hope that the government is taking necessary precautions to ensure that such a dreadful occurrence never repeats.
-And we can contribute towards saving energy by using energy-efficient products one such product is the gorilla fan that consumes less power & reduces the electricity bill significantly.
+And we can contribute towards saving energy by using energy-efficient products one such product is the Atomberg fan that consumes less power & reduces the electricity bill significantly.